totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

 On the ``instanceProperties`` section (*1.2*) we define on which type of cloud instance and which parameters to use when running the app.
-The first important field is ``property/dockerImage``, which should follow the following standard:
+The first important field is ``property/dockerName``, which should follow the following standard:

 .. code:: json

-    "dockerImage": "yourcarolappname/yourbatchprocessesname:yourappversion"
+    "dockerName": "yourcarolappname"

 Next you define the size of the machine you want to use when executing your code on ``property/instanceType``.
 A complete list of instance